From Interaction to Impact: Towards Safer AI Agents Through Understanding and Evaluating Mobile UI Operation Impacts: Discussion

 Our taxonomy is forward-looking, offering insights into the impacts of UI actions.
 However, AI agents capable of fully understanding, planning, and executing human commands on UIs are still in development.
 We anticipate that our taxonomy can be applied in several ways.

 \paragraph{Accessible and Customizable AI Agent Policies.} Individuals have different perceived feelings over ``impacts.''
 Our taxonomy can act as a reasoning tool to guide AI agents in determining the level of impact and, ultimately, shaping how they respond to those impacts.
 By using this taxonomy, future AI agents could make their decision-making process more transparent and understandable, showing how they were calibrated to assess the effects of UI actions.
 Moreover, users could personalize their own policies based on these taxonomy categories.
-For instance, if an AI agent determines that a UI action requires ``multiple steps in a timely manner'', users could customize the outcome.
+For instance, if an AI agent determines that reversing a UI action requires ``multiple steps in a timely manner'', users could customize the outcome.
 They might set the decision to ``minimum impact'' if the action does not affect other users, or to ``significant impact'' if it changes how others perceive them.
 This potential of the taxonomy brings new possibilities to make AI agents' decisions more accessible, customizable, and reliable by understanding different aspects of ``impacts.''

-\paragraph{Base for future UI agent safety research.} Our taxonomy lays the groundwork for understanding post-action impacts on UIs.
+\paragraph{Base for future UI agent research.} Our taxonomy lays the groundwork for understanding post-action impacts on UIs.
 As noted in the limitations, further research is needed to refine the granularity of impact assessments.
-Currently, our data annotations classify impacts into three categories: minimal impact (AI can proceed safely), moderate impact (AI should seek user confirmation), and significant impact (AI should halt and defer to human judgment).
+Currently, our data annotations classify impacts into three categories: minimal impact (i.e., AI can proceed safely), moderate impact (i.e., AI should seek user confirmation), and significant impact (i.e., AI should halt and defer to human judgment).
 However, real-world scenarios are often more complex, with no one-size-fits-all policy for AI behavior.
 These policies are highly dependent on the specific domain and application.
 We encourage future researchers to build on our work by exploring the relationship between UI action impacts and the policies that AI agents should follow when navigating UIs.
+Another promising direction for future research is examining how UI design might adapt to better accommodate AI agents.
+For instance, can future UI designs minimize the need for user confirmations while maintaining effective collaboration with AI agents?
+Additionally, what new safety challenges might arise from such design changes?

 \paragraph{Model Fine-tuning.} Another promising venue in this work is to use a similar pipeline to fine-tune (multimodal) large language models.
 However, fine-tuning might not necessarily produce better model performance, as it is more sensitive to the data distribution.
 Future work should ensure that the data used for fine-tuning is representative of the diverse scenarios that AI agents might encounter.
 This requires curating datasets that cover a broad spectrum of UI interactions, including edge cases and less common user behaviors, to prevent the model from overfitting to a narrow set of examples.